- How Version History in SharePoint Works

 However, there is a way to get past these issues: Use software that offers smooth workflow features, unlimited guest sharing and smart searching functionalities.
 For example, Brandfolder’s file version history shows you every previous version of content plus who made the changes.
 To learn about how it works, skip ahead to that section.
 Otherwise, in this post we’ll walk through…

-*In addition to version control, Brandfolder gives teams the ability to organize all digital asset types including documents, images, videos and more.
+- What Brandfolder can do for you *In addition to version control, Brandfolder gives teams the ability to organize all digital asset types including documents, images, videos and more.
 In this clear, easy-to-search system, users can intuitively share digital assets with internal and external parties.
 Book a demo with Brandfolder to see exactly how our software streamlines collaborative work and digital asset storage. *

 Version history in SharePoint is available for all files in the Document Library.
 This includes Word documents, Excel spreadsheets, PowerPoint decks, OneNotes and custom lists.
 It only takes a few minutes to enable version control for lists and libraries although it is typically enabled by default for libraries.